varshaannangi/advisingscheduler/README.md

 The Advising Scheduler is a Web application of UT Arlington which is rebuilt with some new requirements.
 Academic Advising is an opportunity to exchange information designed to help students reach their educational and career goals.
 Advising is a shared responsibility between an adviser and the student.
 Academic advisers can assist in this process by helping the student understand options, determine resources and, when necessary, identify alternatives by creating appointment slots, deleting appointment hours.
 Whereas students can manage their accounts, book an appointment, delete appointment etc.

-Softwares Used
+Softwares Used: ->
 	Eclipse Java EE Edition / NetBeans
   	Tomcat Server 7/ GlassFish
   	MySQL

-Setting Up
+Setting Up: ->
   Creating a Database Using MySQL

   Making a Connection Using NetBeans/Eclipse